zzzihao-li/COMP5566/lab1/README.md

 ### ***Imporant notice:*** This is a PoC attack.
 It was performed in a controlled environment.

 This project uses Geth v1.6.6 (Ethereum Client) and runs on Docker.
-It is composed of two parts:
+It is composed of three parts:

     * Bootnode: first node to run on the network.
     * Node: nodes connecting to bootnode.
+    * Botnode: bots to perform eclipse attacks

 Each part has it's own Dockerfile and scripts.
 The scripts are as follows: